scalamolecule/molecule-web/content/setup/db-setups/datomic-peer-pro-dev.md

 ### 3. Make molecules

-Having an implicit connection in scope, we can start transacting and querying `sampledb` with molecules:
+Having an implicit connection in scope, we can start transacting and querying `personDb` with molecules:

 ```scala
 // Transact